hotsh/ostatus/README.md

                  denoting what type of object this entry represents, or an entire OStatus::Activity when a more detailed description is appropriate.
-:in_reply_to  => An OStatus::Entry for which this entry is a response.
+:in_reply_to  => An OStatus::Activity for which this entry is a response.
-                 Or an array of OStatus::Entry's that this entry is a response to.
-Use this when this Entry is a reply to an existing Entry.
+                 Or an array of OStatus::Activity's that this entry is a response to.
+Use this when this Activity is a reply to an existing Activity.
 ```

 ### Author

 This represents a person that creates or contributes content in the feed.
-Feed and Entry can both have one or more Authors or Contributors.
+Feed and Activity can both have one or more Authors or Contributors.
 One can
 represent a great deal of information about a person.

 #### Usage